ethan-campbell/OCEAN_215/index.md

 - information about the [co-instructors](staff.md),
 - and a weekly [calendar](calendar.md) with links to videos, slides, activities, assignments, and other resources.

+Our 41 lesson videos can also be accessed directly on our [YouTube channel](https://www.youtube.com/@ocean215python).

 ---

 ### Reuse of materials